Uninett/Argus/docs/writing-glueservices.rst

   system, from before your integration with Argus, or do you only care about new incidents?
 * What happens if the communication between your glue service and Argus temporarily breaks down?
-How will synchronize the Argus incident database with everything that happened in your source system during this outage?
+How will you synchronize the Argus incident database with everything that happened in your source system during this outage?
   Strategies may include: